ido-ofir/core/README.md

 ### Routing
-The core handles routing through `core.router` and the current routing state is stored on the state tree at `/core/router`. the actual rendering logic of the router can be in a 'free' or a 'mapped' mode.
+The core handles routing through `core.router` and the current routing state is stored on the state tree at `/core/router`. the router uses `core.components` as a pool of components from which it can select components to render.

-* in free mode every component created with `core.Component` can be rendered by name.
+> `core.components` holds all the components that were created using `core.Component`.

-* in mapped mode a map object is provided to the router and only components permitted by this map may be rendered to screen. a default value can be assigned to every level.
+to get the router's rendered result call `core.router.render()` and render the result wherever you like:
 ```jsx
 var ReactDom = require('react-dom');
 var core = require('core');